nayanbadolla/nayanbadolla/README.md

 - 👋 Hi, I’m @nayanbadolla, self-learning web-developer.
 - 👀 I’m passionate about science, aviation, sports, adventure and reading.
-- 🌱 I’m currently learning JavaScript and improving my fluency in HTML5 & CSS.
+- 🌱 I’m currently working on NeoG BootCamp's levelZero.
+- 📜 And I'm fluent in HTML5, CSS, JavaScript.
-- 📫 You can reach me at nayanbadolla@yahoo.in
+- 📫 You can reach me at badollanayan@gmail.com

 <!---
 nayanbadolla/nayanbadolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.